s-gregorini003/tflite-multiclass-speech-recognition/README.md

 ![Investigated models architecture](https://github.com/s-gregorini003/tflite-multiclass-speech-recognition/blob/master/img/investigated-models.png)

-## Test the Models in Google Colab
+## Try the Models in Colab

-If you don't want to deploy the trained model on a Pi, you can still test the system in Colab.
+You can try the system in Colab without deploying the system on a Pi (obviously there won't be the smart light integration).
 First, download one of the pretrained models from these links:

 - [alexnet_tflite_kws_model.h5](https://mega.nz/file/As8FmKaZ#tD19NuM20v6fICTVc9mlnCu96PbMyLs-y9RRCkfl744)